This post will show you two Queenstown day trips by car: north to Arrowtown and south the Wakatipu lakeshore.

-Driving on you will reach the plain of Speargrass Flat with that has high mountain chains on both sides, snow-capped in the autumn.
+Driving on, you will reach the plain of Speargrass Flat that has high mountain chains on both sides, snow-capped in the autumn.

-Pretty, pretty!
-And your destination Arrowtown is close, at the other end of this plateau.
+Pretty, very pretty!
+Now we are almost in our destination Arrowtown at the other end of the plateau.

-And we had an ideal autumn weather for sightseeing in Arrowtown.
-There was frost every morning but the days were sunny and pretty warm.
+This time, too, we had an ideal bright autumn weather in Arrowtown.
+Even when there was frost every morning, the days were sunny and warm enough.

 This is the tree-lined Centennial Avenue, one of the most atmospheric spots in Arrowtown.
-A whole row of tiny cottages that have remained from the gold-mining era.
+A whole row of tiny gold seekers’ cottages, just like it still was the gold-mining era.

 Queenstown day trips by car: Arrowtown

-This is Bedford Street, the main street where most shops and restaurants are.
-And there are many old colonial shops that sell local products and handicraft.
-A bit touristic but the buildings really have style.
+This is Bedford Street, the main street where most shops and restaurants exist, together old colonial shops selling local products and handicraft.

 Queenstown day trips by car: Arrowtown Miners Band

-If you don’t want to make a self-drive trip to Arrowtown you can alternatively take a tourist bus from Queenstown, there are many tour providers, this London double-decker being one of them.
+If you don’t want to drive to Arrowtown, take the tourist bus from Queenstown.
+There are many tour providers, this London double-decker being one of them.

 Lake Hayes Road to Queenstown

-And the Lake Hayes Road turned out to be still more beautiful than the road we had taken to Arrowtown.
-Rolling hills, snow-capped mountains and bright autumn colours.
+The Lake Hayes Road turned out to be even more beautiful than the road we took up.
+Just look at these rolling hills, snow-capped mountains and bright autumn shades!

 Queenstown day trips by car: Lake Hayes

-Lake Hayes is like a postcard.
-This is one of the most photographed lakes in all New Zealand, Lake Hayes often appears in the country’s travel promotion materials.
+Lake Hayes is like a postcard, which it in fact is.
+As one of the most photographed lakes in all New Zealand, Lake Hayes often appears in the country’s travel promotion materials and postcards.

-And they say Lake Hayes is at its prettiest in clear autumn weather.
-I haven’t seen it in any other season but I can tell that Lake Hayes and autumn together make a striking combination!
+People claim Lake Hayes is most picture perfect in autumn.
+I haven’t been here at other times of the year, but can confirm that Lake Hayes and autumn make a striking match!

-If you have energy you can walk around Lake Hayes, they have built a circuit walking track along the lake shore.
+If you still have some energy, walk around the lake where they have built a circuit walking track on the lakeshore.

-The track also takes to a coffee cottage, a winery and a lunch bistro in pretty lakeside locations.
-You will find Lake Hayes Trail instrucions on the Queenstown Trail website you’ll find the instructions.
+The track also takes to a coffee cottage, a winery and a lunch bistro, all of which exist in pretty lakeside locations.
+You will find Lake Hayes Trail instrucions on the Queenstown Trail website.